 According to Moloka'i tradition, the art of Hula began on the island of Moloka'i in the district of Ka'ana.
 Join us as we share the mo'olelo (story) and hula (dance) of this sacred place.
 Head West past the airport along Maunaloa Hwy.
 Look for the cars parked alongside the road.

+Evening lectures are usually scheduled on the Thursday and Friday before the event.
 See the Ka Hula Piko page for more details and history or, visit http://kahulapiko.com

 MOLOKAI BON DANCE